A company wants to determine whether the average monthly sales di... | Channels for Pearson+

 Step 1: Understand the problem.
 The goal is to calculate the F-statistic, which is used in ANOVA (Analysis of Variance) to determine if there are significant differences between group means.
 The formula for the F-statistic is F = MST / MSE, where MST is the Mean Square due to Treatments (variance between groups) and MSE is the Mean Square due to Error (variance within groups).

 Step 5: Perform the division to calculate the F-statistic.
-Divide 226.6 by 7.944 to obtain the F-statistic.
-This value will indicate whether the differences between the group means are statistically significant.
+Divide the MST value by the MSE value to obtain the F-statistic.
+This will give you the final result.

 Watch next